apache/arrow/docs/source/format/Intro.rst

 of the same length.

 **Schema**
-A collection of fields with optional metadata that determines all the data types of an object like a RecordBatch or Table.
+An ordered collection of fields that communicates all the data types of an object like a RecordBatch or Table.
+Schemas can contain optional key/value metadata.

+A Field includes a field name, a data type, a nullability flag and optional key-value metadata for a specific column in a RecordBatch.

 **Table**
 A discontiguous, two-dimensional chunk of data consisting of an ordered collection of Chunked